nailauiuxdesign/nailauiuxdesign/README.md

 ## 💡 Fun Fact

-I believe learning is a lifelong journey—and hackathons are the best crash courses in real-world tech! 🚀
+I believe learning is a lifelong journey and hackathons are the best crash courses in real-world tech! 🚀

 ---